jhuopsys/spring2025/index.md

 ## News

+* **Apr 27** — The completely optional [Assignment 4](assign/assign04.html)
+  has been posted.
+It does not count as extra credit, and is intended only as a learning opportunity.
 * **Apr 21** — Exam 3 will take place on Tuesday, May 13th at 2 pm in
   Krieger 170.
 Review materials are available on the [Resources](resources.html) page.
 A review session will be held in class on Monday, April 28th